CREATE CHANGELOG AS SELECT

 CREATE CHANGELOG "DataBase"."Schema"."Users" AS SELECT * FROM users_log;

-The following moves data from a Kafka Store to a Kinesis Store.
-The query creates a replica of the source Changelog, but this new Changelog is associated with the specified Topic called
+The following moves data from a Kafka store to a Kinesis store.
+The query creates a replica of the source changelog, but this new changelog is associated with the specified entity called userstwo

 users2